Important Notice

 With a background in theater and film, storytelling is always at the forefront of Jessica’s heart and mind.
 While living in Los Angeles, pursuing a career in screenwriting, Jessica became passionate about creating a healthy community for women living in the city.
 She wanted women to not only gain leadership skills and confidence to go after the life they want, but have a strong support system to help them get there.
 Thus was born “She is Heard”, a movement to help every woman in the world know her story matters.

-Recently, Jessica completed her Master’s in Peace and Justice at The University of San Diego, where she focused on how narratives and creativity can impact resiliency for women peacebuilders.
+Jessica holds a Master’s in Peace and Justice from The University of San Diego, where she focused on how narratives and creativity can impact resiliency for women peacebuilders.
 Highlights from her program included being selected as a representative at the 2018 United Nations Commission on the Status of Women, creating an arts-based component to the Kroc Institute for Peace and Justice’s Women Peacemakers Program, and meeting with multiple social enterprises focused on peacebuilding in Bogota, Colombia.

 DEBRA CRANFIELD KENNEDY